skuzniar/cppgen.nvim/README.md

 For a list of examples see [EXAMPLES](EXAMPLES.md)

 # Commands
-- Information
+- Information.
   - `:CppGen info` to see a list of enabled generators and keys that trigger them.
 - Navigate through generated code.
   - `:CppGen next`  to jump to the next snippet.
-  - `:CppGen Next` to jump to the next snippet, if the generated code would be different from the current one.
+  - `:CppGen Next` to jump to the next snippet, if different than the generated code.
   - `:CppGen prev`  to jump to the previous snippet.
-  - `:CppGen Prev` to jump to the previous snippet, if the generated code would be different from the current one.
+  - `:CppGen Prev` to jump to the previous snippet, if different than the generated code.
 - Preview generated code.
-  - `:CppGen show` to open code snippets in the Telescope picker .
+  - `:CppGen show` to open code snippets in the Telescope picker.

 # Customization
 Some aspects of code generation can be customized using options.
 Here are the default options.